 - Subsistence meals incurred while traveling on University business may not be paid using a P-card.

-- A Travel Authorization Form (TA) must be received by the Travel Office at least two weeks before the trip if prior approval is required.
+- A Travel Authorization Form (TA) must be received by Disbursements at least two weeks before the trip if prior approval is required.

 The following table summarizes preferred food and beverage payment methods: